ebenezerba/Udemycoursedataanalysis/README.md

     ```

 ## Conclusion
 This README file provides an overview of loading the Udemy dataset, exploring its contents, and visualizing the distribution of course ratings using Python data analysis libraries.
+This analysis gives insight into the normality of the rating distribution of the Udemy courses.
+We then know that the mean, mode, and median are the same.
+Secondly, half of the values are above the mean and half also below the mean.

 ## Reference
 1.Kaggle